-How to potty train a puppy successfully means taking them outside to eliminate during the following times:
+How to potty train a puppy successfully means taking her outside to eliminate during the following times:

-- First Thing in the Morning: Avoid getting your pup excited by greeting them with too much enthusiasm.
+- First Thing in the Morning: Avoid getting your pup excited by greeting her with too much enthusiasm.
 Staying calm and speaking softly will help your puppy hold it in better.

-- After Every Nap: Whenever your dog wakes up from a nap.
-It is their first reaction to go to the bathroom whenever they wake up.
+- After Every Nap: Whenever your puppy wakes up from a nap.
+It is her first reaction to go to the bathroom whenever she wakes up.

-- During and After Play: They get so excited, your dog may need to go, even if they don’t know it yet.
+- During and After Play: Your puppy gets so excited she might need to go, even if she doesn’t know it yet.

 - Five to 30 Minutes After Feeding Time: You’ll soon learn if it’s five or 30 minutes, but until you do, start with bringing your pup outside five minutes after eating and be patient.
 Just wait for it.

 If none of the above happens, take your pup out every hour.
 This depends on the size of the dog, but this is a good guideline for the most common breeds.
-This will give them the opportunity to relieve themselves before it becomes an urgent matter.
+This will give her the opportunity to relieve herself before it becomes an urgent matter.

 How to Potty Train a Puppy: Consistency is the Key

 - Always go to the same area.
-The scent will make your dog want to go and this will create a strong habit – and we all love good habits.
+The scent will make your puppy want to go and this will create a strong habit – and we all love good habits.

 - Always go to the same surface.
 If your dog prefers to pee on grass, go for that, even when you’re away from home and the usual spot.